 This past week some hair-raising events have unfolded.
 Two bombs in Boston, a massive explosion/fire raging at a fertilizer plant in Texas, a foiled Al Qaeda terror plot targeting a train in Canada.

-The jewelry designs of New . . . → Read More: Michelle Hur creates jewelry which reflects our times
+The jewelry designs . . . → Read More: Michelle Hur creates jewelry which reflects our times